bsdunx/Granite/README.md

 ## Network VFS

-For Linux host and Android device, assets and shaders can be pulled over TCP (via ADB port-forwarding) with `network/netfs_server.cpp`.
+For Linux host, assets and shaders can be pulled over TCP with `network/netfs_server.cpp`.
 Quite convenient.

 ## Validation